-Most existing theories of the judicial hierarchy focus on the lower courts' fear of reversal, combined with strategic auditing, as the main avenue by which the Supreme Court can instill compliance among agents in the federal judiciary.
-To be sure, the theory we've presented is an extension of, and not a full departure from, theories in this tradition.
-Our contribution instead lies in modeling the multiple modes of review that the Supreme Court has in choosing to oversee lower courts-in particular, the availability of summary reversal-and how the choice of mode may create unforeseen incentives for lower court judges.
+Unlike most superiors in hierarchical organizations, the Supreme Court has very few formal tools with which to compel compliance by lower courts.
+Given this reality, most existing theories of the judicial hierarchy have focused on the lower courts' fear of reversal, combined with strategic auditing, as the main avenue by which the Supreme Court can instill compliance among their agents in the federal judiciary.
+To be sure, our theory is an extension of, and not a full departure from, formal theories in this tradition.
+Our contribution, however, lies in modeling the multiple modes of review that the Supreme Court has in choosing to oversee lower court-in particular, the availability of summary reversal-and how the choice of these modes may create some unforeseen incentives for lower court judges.